 - In the evening, would you rather be out at a show or a pub, or relaxing back at your hotel?

-Here are some questions to consider about your limitations (and ideas to address them):
+Questions about your limitations (and ideas to address them):

 - Does jet lag hit you hard?
 Plan a day to relax when you arrive.